If the rest of the year is anything to go by, the UK will be tightening its belt this Christmas.

-Before you head out for the big Christmas shop, make a list and think about exactly what you need and reconsider whether you even need to do a big shop – you might be better off buying things when they’re on offer in the run up and freezing them or putting them away in the cupboards.
+Before you head out for the big Christmas shop, make a list and think about exactly what you need and reconsider whether you even need to do a big shop – if you're cooking lunch; use our food calculator to work out exactly how much you need to buy.

 Be sure to take your loyalty card so you’re rewarded, plus any vouchers you’ve managed to accumulate.
 If you’re a student, look into places that offer student discount – this applies to presents as well as food.